jasonschreib/CIS233Practical-HW3/README.md

 Explain in words the situation in which validity and agreement do not hold.

 The situation in which validity and agreement do not hold is when the general is dishonest.
+Using the case of 4 parties and a general, assume the 4 parties are honest.
+If the general is dishonest, then it will send a 0 to half of the honest parties, so a 0 will be sent to 1 and 2, and a 1 to the other half of the honest parties, so a 1 will be sent to 3 and 4.
+When the parties compare with eachother by relaying messages, they will not be able to reach consensus as they will have knowledge of 2 0s and 2 1s being sent in the system.
+Therefore

 ## Part 2: Dolev-Strong `ds.py`
 Now that we've motivated the need for a stronger protocol to satisfy validity and agreement, you will implement the Dolev-Strong protocol.